metablockshq/metablocks.world/content/posts/2021-mysterious-clojure-jobs-and-where-to-find-them-1.md

 ![Google search for Clojure jobs on Bamboo HR](/img/content/posts/screenshot-2021-06-04-at-10.21.51-pm.png)

+*Google search for Clojure jobs on Bamboo HR*

 There are 5 famous HR platforms that I know of:

 1. Workable (https://workable.com)